Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system

-The amplitude of these bursts decreases as the particle density increases (Fig.~\ref{fig:Bursts-Many}), while the time intervals between consecutive bursts become longer.
-This trend reflects the overall slowing down of particle motion with increasing density.
 At higher densities, the aperiodic bursting resembles dynamical heterogeneity in glasses, where particle dynamics are non-uniform in space and characterized by localized groups of collectively rearranging particles, while the rest of the system remains temporarily frozen.
-This behavior, often attributed to caging effects, necessitate increasingly large cooperative motion to mobilize particles as density increases~\cite{janssen2019active}.
-However, our system exhibits a novel phenomenon, where at intermediate densities, we observe periodic-like bursting behavior, highlighting a unique interplay between caging, activity, and collective motion with time.
-This behavior distinguishes our system from conventional glassy dynamics and provides new insights into the dynamics of active glasses with long-ranged interactions.
+This behavior, often attributed to caging effects, necessitates increasingly large cooperative motion to mobilize particles as density increases~\cite{janssen2019active}.
+It is interesting to note that, a similar slowing of bursting with increasing density was observed in a dry active system~\cite{patterson2017clogging}, suggesting this phenomenon may be observable across a wide range of physical systems.

 To understand bursting dynamics in marangoni-driven particle systems, recent studies have developed detailed models based on the underlying physicochemical mechanisms, including reaction–diffusion frameworks~\cite{matsuda2019dynamical}, bistable chemical potentials~\cite{dey2025confinement}, and coupled chemical fields with hydrodynamic inertia~\cite{foradori2026inertial}.
 In the following sections, we instead adopt a simpler, minimal modeling approach aimed at capturing the effective interactions and emergent dynamics, allowing generalization beyond specific physicochemical realizations to broader classes of interacting active systems.